Willy Adames Player Props: Brewers vs. Rockies

-Willy Adames -- with a slugging percentage of .179 in his past 10 games (including zero home runs) -- will be in action for the Milwaukee Brewers versus the Colorado Rockies, with Peter Lambert on the mound, on August 7 at 8:10 PM ET.
+The Milwaukee Brewers, including Willy Adames (.179 slugging percentage in past 10 games, including zero home run), battle starter Kyle Freeland and the Colorado Rockies at American Family Field, Tuesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Pirates.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Willy Adames Game Info & Props vs. the Rockies